Averages of Fourier coefficients of Siegel modular forms and representation of binary quadratic forms by quadratic forms in four variables: Introduction.

+In this note we prove similar, but somewhat different average results starting out from work of Böcherer and the author \cite{bs_walds,bs_km} on Siegel theta series of quaternary positive definite quadratic forms (or quadratic lattices) attached to ideals in Eichler orders of square free level in definite quaternion algebras.
+For such a quaternary quadratic lattice $\Lambda$ we proved there among others that the average $r_{av}(\Lambda, d)$ over binary symmetric matrices $T$ of fixed discriminant $-d$ of the representation numbers $r(\Lambda, T)$ can be related to the product of the representation numbers of $d$ by two attached ternary lattices $L,L'$.

+In the present article we show first that the results of \cite{bs_walds,bs_km} can be extended to a more general situation than treated there.
+Whereas in those articles we had to restrict attention to quaternary quadratic forms of square free level $N$ and determinant $N^2$, we can now allow more general levels in the case of square determinant and can also treat forms of prime determinant and certain forms of square free determinant $\Delta$.
+In these latter cases the role of the pair of ternary $\Z$-lattices in \cite{bs_walds,bs_km} is taken over by one ternary lattice over the integers of $\Q(\sqrt{\Delta})$.
+Taken together the results now cover in particular all maximal quaternary quadratic lattices of prime level.

+An important role in these generalizations is played by ideas of Hiroshi Saito which he explained to Böcherer and me in a letter in 2001; they relate our work to Hijikata's theory of optimal embeddings of quadratic orders.

+We show then that the formulas for averaged representation numbers imply almost immediately asymptotic formulas and estimates for the $r_{av}(\Lambda,d)$ and hence also for averages of Fourier coefficients of linear combinations of Siegel theta series of these forms (Yoshida liftings).
+If such a linear combination is a cusp form we obtain upper bounds for the averaged Fourier coefficients which appear to be new and are sharper than what can be deduced from the known estimates for the individual Fourier coefficients.
+As another consequence of the asymptotic formula for the average representation number $r_{av}(\Lambda,d)$ we can derive a lower bound for the number of binary quadratic forms of fixed discriminant which are represented by a given integral quaternary quadratic form, in particular, we can show that a positive proportion of these binary forms is represented.

-I heard of the results of Einsiedler, Lindenstrauss, Michel, and Venkatesh in the talk of Michel at the International Colloquium on Automorphic Representations and $L$-functions 2012 at the Tata Institute of Fundamental Research, Mumbai, where this note was also written during a stay following that colloquium.
-I thank the institute, in particular Dipendra Prasad, for its resp.\ his hospitality.
+I heard of the results of Einsiedler, Lindenstrauss, Michel, and Venkatesh in the talk of Michel at the International Colloquium on Automorphic Representations and $L$-functions 2012 at the Tata Institute of Fundamental Research, Mumbai, where a first version of this note was also written during a stay following that colloquium.
+I thank the institute and in particular Dipendra Prasad for their hospitality.